-Beliefs and attitudes are socially constructed and influenced by various factors such as culture, education level, available information, religion, and gender perspectives on family planning and gender roles, among others12.
-This variability leads to differences in results across the literature^{7,9,12,14,19,21,22}.
+Beliefs and attitudes are socially constructed and influenced by various factors such as culture, education level, available information, religion, and gender perspectives on family planning and gender roles, among others.
+This variability leads to differences in results across the literature7,9,12,14,19,21,22.

 Nonetheless, this study has limitations.
-The sample was acquired through electronic invitations, which typically yield lower response rates than personal, telephone, or postal surveys, potentially introducing non-response bias^{23,24}.
+The sample was acquired through electronic invitations, which typically yield lower response rates than personal, telephone, or postal surveys, potentially introducing non-response bias.
 To mitigate this, multiple efforts were made, including inviting all hospital service providers via email, reinforcing the invitation, and using another social messaging platform like WhatsApp.
-These strategies usually increase response rates and mitigate bias^{23,24}.
-The 40% response rate from the accessible population is considered good to very good for electronic surveys, falling within the expected range of 0.39 to 0.52 from this type of survey24.
+These strategies usually increase response rates and mitigate bias.
+The 40% response rate from the accessible population is considered good to very good for electronic surveys, falling within the expected range of 0.39 to 0.52 from this type of survey.
 Sending surveys to a clearly defined and refined population (all staff members) positively impacts the response rate, as does contacting potential participants in advance and using various reminder methods (emails, email reminders, and WhatsApp messages).
-Participant age and occupation also play roles in improving response rates in electronic surveys24.
+Participant age and occupation also play roles in improving response rates in electronic surveys.
 It is conceivable that participants responded due to their interest in the topic or willingness to collaborate with researchers, given the high proportion of healthcare professionals.
-The anonymous nature of the survey and its electronic mode of response minimize the possibility of introducing response bias when addressing a sensitive topic 25.
-Various factors influence the social construction of perceptions regarding vasectomy, including cultural, religious, professional, and gender perspectives such as notions of virility, the roles of women and men in family planning, and social roles^{8,12}.
+The anonymous nature of the survey and its electronic mode of response minimize the possibility of introducing response bias when addressing a sensitive topic .
+Various factors influence the social construction of perceptions regarding vasectomy, including cultural, religious, professional, and gender perspectives such as notions of virility, the roles of women and men in family planning, and social roles.
 It is possible that the BAVQ does not thoroughly explore aspects related to the underlying reasons and motivations that lead to these results.
 The interpersonal dynamics surrounding vasectomy decision-making and disclosure remain unknown and could be the platform for future research.
 Indeed, more studies are needed to investigate the perceptions, beliefs, barriers, and limitations of health professionals regarding the indication/recommendation of vasectomy for family planning, possibly through qualitative methodologies.

-In conclusion, in this study, we elucidated beliefs and attitudes regarding vasectomy within a predominantly healthcare professional population.
-While perceptions regarding virility factors and fears were favorable, the clarity of benefits remained uncertain even within this select group.
+In conclusion, in this study, we elucidated beliefs and attitudes regarding vasectomy within a predominantly healthcare professional popula-